mahbubartisan/eagydel/README.md

-Emart is An advanced online e-commerce platform that has many functionalities like add to cart, payment method, rating & review, various types of filters, advanced search, reports etc.
+Emart is An advanced online e-commerce platform that has many functionalities like add to cart, payment method, ratings & reviews, various types of filters, advanced search, reports etc.